Generic selectors

 CHAPTER 4

-Two spirits in the Bible that are generally not understood are the spirit of the breath of life and the Spirit of Man.
+Two spirits in the Bible that can be confusing are the spirit of the breath of life and the Spirit of Man.
 Solomon mentions them in Ecclesiastes:

-ECCLESIASTES 3:18-21 I said in my heart, “Concerning the matter of the sons of men, may God reveal to them, that they might see, that they themselves are but beasts.”
-19 For that which happens to the sons of men also happens to beasts—even one thing happens to them.
-As the one dies, so dies the other; yea, they all have one breath [of life]; so that a man has no advantage over a beast; for all is vanity.
-20 All go to one place; all are of the dust, and all return to dust again.
-21 Who knows the spirit of man whether it goes upward, and the spirit of the beast whether it goes downward to the earth?
+ECCLESIASTES 3:18-21 I said in my heart, “Concerning the condition of the sons of men, God tests them, that they may see that they themselves are like animals.”
+19 For what happens to the sons of men also happens to animals; one thing befalls them: as one dies, so dies the other.
+Surely, they all have one breath [of life]; man has no advantage over animals, for all is vanity.
+20 All go to one place: all are from the dust, and all return to dust.
+21 Who knows the spirit of the sons of men, which goes upward, and the spirit of the animal, which goes down to the earth?

 Breath and spirit are both rendered from the same Hebrew word ruwach, but scriptural context is required for the correct translation.
-Verse 19 says both man and beast breathe (intake) air.
-At the time of death, the breathing ceases and the physical body turns to “dust”; that is, decomposes.
-This is what Solomon meant when he said that the spirit of the breath of life goes “downward to the earth.”
+Verse 19 says both man and beast breathe (respire) air.
+At the time of death, the breathing ceases and the physical body turns to dust; that is, decomposes.
+This is what Solomon meant when he said that the spirit of the breath of life goes “down to the earth.”
 Here, ruwach is obviously the breath of life because it is common to all physical creatures.

 On the other hand, the Spirit of Man “goes upward” upon death.
 What did he mean?
 Upon death, the spirit of the breath of life ceases to exist; however, the Spirit of Man does not perish but returns to God, something also understood by Solomon:

-ECCLESIASTES 12:7 And the dust [of our bodies] return to the earth as it was, and the spirit [of man] returns to God who gave it.
+ECCLESIASTES 12:7 Then the dust [of physical bodies] will return to the earth as it was, And the spirit [of man] will return to God who gave it.

-ZECHARIAH 12:1 … Thus says the LORD, who stretches forth the heavens, and lays the foundation of the earth, and forms the spirit of man within him.
+ZECHARIAH 12:1 … Thus says the LORD, who stretches out the heavens, lays the foundation of the earth, and forms the spirit of man within him:

-The Spirit of Man is not the same as the Holy Spirit—they are completely different.
-The full text of 1 Corinthians 2:11 makes this clear by defining the purpose of both spirits: “For who among men understands the things of man except by the spirit of man which is in him?
-In the same way also, the things of God no one understands except by the [Holy] Spirit of God.
+The Spirit of Man is not the same as the Holy Spirit—they are vastly different.
+The full text of 1 Corinthians 2:11 makes this clear by defining the purpose of both spirits:

-The Spirit of Man, while it is unique to each of us, only gives us a physical and mental perception that sets us apart from animals.
+The Spirit of Man, while unique to each of us, only gives us physical and mental awareness that sets us apart from animals.
 In contrast, the Holy Spirit takes us beyond the physical to a spiritual awareness.

 The Spirit of Life

-ROMANS 8:2, 6, 10 Because the law of the Spirit of life in Christ Jesus has delivered me from the law of sin and death. … 6 For to be carnally minded is death, but to be spiritually minded is life and peace, … 10 But if Christ be within you, the body is indeed dead because of sin; however, the Spirit is life because of righteousness.
+ROMANS 8:2, 6, 10 For the law of the Spirit of life in Christ Jesus has made me free from the law of sin and death. … 6 For to be carnally minded is death, but to be spiritually minded is life and peace. … 10 And if Christ is in you, the body is dead because of sin, but the Spirit is life because of righteousness.

 First of all, note that the Spirit of Life was in Jesus Christ; so it is referring to the Holy Spirit since He had it without measure[29].
 Paul also calls it the “Spirit of life” because it is in those who are righteous (v.
 10).
 Who are the righteous?
 Those who keep the commandments of God[30].
 Obviously, Jesus Christ was the premier example of righteousness because He led a completely sinless life!

-ROMANS 8:11 Now if the Spirit of Him [God] Who raised Jesus from the dead is dwelling within you, He Who raised Christ from the dead will also quicken your mortal bodies because of His Spirit that dwells within you.
+ROMANS 8:11 But if the Spirit of Him [God] who raised Jesus from the dead dwells in you, He who raised Christ from the dead will also give life to your mortal bodies through His Spirit which dwells in you.

-Still, the question of whether the phrase “Spirit of life” presupposes that the Holy Spirit is a living entity needs to be addressed.
+Still, the question of whether the phrase “Spirit of life” presupposes that the Holy Spirit is a living entity has some remaining concerns.
 Consider this scripture:

-2 CORINTHIANS 3:6 Who also made us competent as ministers of the New Covenant; not of the letter, but of the Spirit; for the letter kills, but the Spirit gives life.
+2 CORINTHIANS 3:6 who also made us sufficient as ministers of the new covenant, not of the letter but of the Spirit; for the letter kills, but the Spirit gives life.

-JOHN 14:6 Jesus said to him, “I am the way, and the truth, and the life; no one comes to the Father except through Me.
+JOHN 14:6 Jesus said to him, “I am the way, the truth, and the life.
+No one comes to the Father except through Me.

 If God the Father and Jesus Christ are exclusive authors of eternal life, then the Holy Spirit is simply the means by which it is given.
 This is no different than when the Bible says the Holy Spirit teaches or reveals things.
 As with those situations, it is still God the Father and Jesus Christ who are the source of life.